AmbitiousS141/arduinocar_athena/README.md

 # arduinocar_athena
-Say hi to Swoop, a car made of firsts, cardboard and tape (and some proper materials I promise-), and very importantly... hopes and dreams TT.
+Say hi to *Swoop*, a car made of firsts, cardboard and tape (and some proper materials I promise-), and very importantly... hopes and dreams TT.

 Why is he named Swoop?
 Well, take a look.
 ![alt text](image.png)